Governance of the Bank of England

 1: General delegation

-• as may now or hereafter be reserved by a resolution of Court to itself; and
+- may be reserved by a resolution of Court to itself; and

-• as Court may now or hereafter decide by resolution to delegate to a sub-committee of Court,
+- Court decides by resolution to delegate to a sub-committee of Court,

-the affairs of the Bank shall be managed by the Governor.
+the affairs of the Bank are managed by the Governor.

-The ‘affairs of the Bank’ here include the discharge of any statutory functions given to the Bank other than the formulation of monetary policy, which is outside the remit of Court, the functions of the FPC, and the Bank’s functions as the Prudential Regulation Authority, which must be exercised by the PRC.footnote [2]
+The ‘affairs of the Bank’ include the discharge of any statutory functions given to the Bank other than the formulation of monetary policy, which is outside the remit of Court, the functions of the FPC, the FMI functions of the FMIC,footnote [3] and the Bank’s functions as the PRA, which must be exercised by the PRC.footnote [4]

 2: Strategy and management

-The following matters are reserved to Court (with advice from Court committees where appropriate):
+The following matters are reserved to Court (with advice from sub-committees of Court where appropriate):

-• approval of the Bank’s risk tolerance statements and of its frameworks for monitoring and managing risk.
+- approval of the Bank’s risk tolerance and of its framework for monitoring and managing risk.

 3: Structure and organisation